hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/7-predictions.md

 Especially since this is now so easy in Azure DevOps.
 And both Git and Mercurial will lose some users to Pijul, and to a lesser extent: to Fossil.

-So Pijul will be the third version control system in 2030!
+So Pijul might be the third version control system in 2030!
 But I based this prediction on the current hosting situation.
 Should Github or GitLab announce in the meantime that they're gonna support Fossil, for example, then Fossil will gain users a lot faster and might even take the #2 spot from Mercurial.